-This growing number reflects the increasing demands that workplaces must accommodate for with today’s modern employees and the unique challenges that they are presented with.
+This growing number reflects the increasing demands that workplaces must accommodate for today’s modern employees and the unique challenges that they are presented with.

 There are many reasons why one may choose to work remotely.
 This could include the needs of parenting, moving to a new city, caring for a family member, or simply a personal preference to work from home.

-In order to stand out competitively with the increasing talents entering the workforce each year, many companies are now offering flexible work hours and remote capabilities to their employees.
+To stand out competitively with the increasing talents entering the workforce each year, many companies are now offering flexible work hours and remote capabilities to their employees.

 This benefit can be an attractive feature for anyone searching for a job in their desired field.
 Though it may not be the right fit for everyone, for some it is at the top of their list when job hunting.
-The current question on many businesses mind is: will this trend continue or is it a temporary fad?
+The current question on many businesses’ minds is: will this trend continue or is it a temporary fad?
 The truth is, it likely won’t be going anywhere anytime soon.

 With this continuing trend moving forward into the future, we’ve been forced to question whether the benefits outweigh the cons of having a smaller workforce present in the office.
 As employees, we must question whether it will truly be the best decision for ourselves.